durzal1/Stroke-Prediction/README.md

 # Stroke-Prediction
 Predicts patient likelihood of a stroke.
+Models such as this one have the potential to revolutionize the health care industry by providing doctors and patients more personalized statistics pertaining to the diagnosis and treatment.
+This could save lives.

 However, due to the nature of the data, no individual prediction was greater than a 30% chance of a stroke since a large majority of the patients from the test data did not experience a stroke.
 Thus, this proves that having a stroke in itself is a rare occurence.
-So consider 30% chance a high chance for the sake of this model.
+So consider 30% chance an extremely high chance for the sake of this model.

 # The Model